saad17-py/OCR-English/README.md

    - Create a folder named Data within tesstrain.
    - Extract ocrd-testset.zip into the Data folder.

-3. Rename the folder from ocrd-testset to eng-ground-truth.
+3. Rename the folder from ocrd-testset to sample-ground-truth.

 ### Step 4: Train the OCR Model